kidream/android_packages_apps_ControlCenter/README.md

-Control Center for CyanDream
+###Control Center for KiDream

-This is the Control Center developed for the CyanDream ROM.
-CyanDream is available for the following devices:
+This is the Control Center developed for the KiDream ROM.
+See (https://github.com/kidream/android)[this page] for more information.
-HTC Desire HD (ace)
-HTC One (m7ul)
-LG Nexus 4 (mako)
-Samsung Galaxy Nexus (maguro)
-Samsung Galaxy Note II (n7100)